williamstein/jpython/HACKING.md

   (list/set/dict) string functions such as `str.format()`, etc. The baselib is automatically inserted into the start of the output JavaScript.

 The JPython standard library can be found in `src/lib`.
-The various tools, such as the linter, gettext support, the REPL, etc. are in the `tools` directory.
+The various tools,such as the the REPL, etc. are in the `tools`directory.

 ## Tests